tlack/boothbusy/README.md

 You can then visit http://192.168.42.1 from your device and see the room status.

+Uses Ajax to update the status every 250ms.

 You can customize the IP address and access point names toward the top of the boothbusy.ino file.

+The HTML, CSS, and JS is just slammed in there.

 Credits
 -------